danielaparker/jsoncons/README.md

   in the XML world.

 Compared to other JSON libraries, jsoncons has been designed to handle very large JSON texts.
 At its heart are SAX style parsers and serializers.
-Its [json parser](doc/ref/json_parser.md) is an incremental parser that can be fed its input in chunks, and does not require an entire file to be loaded in memory at one time.
+It supports reading an entire JSON text in memory in a [variant-like structure].
-Its variant-like data structure is more compact than most, and can be made more compact still with a user-supplied allocator.
-It also supports memory efficient parsing of very large JSON texts with a [pull parser](doc/ref/basic_json_cursor.md), built on top of its incremental parser.
+But it also supports incremental parsing into a user's preferred form, using information about user types provided by specializations of [json_type_traits](doc/ref/json_type_traits.md).

 The [jsoncons data model](doc/ref/data-model.md) supports the familiar JSON types - nulls, booleans, numbers, strings, arrays, objects - plus byte strings.
 In addition, jsoncons